-The market for auction-rate securities, which are generally issued by municipalities with interest rates that reset through a Dutch auction every 7 to 35 days, has recently become illiquid.
-As of June 30, 2008, the Company's investment portfolio included \$39.1 million in auction-rate securities backed by municipal bonds and government-backed student loans, which the Company has classified as long-term investments.
-As of June 30, 2008, \$39.6 million have failed to reset through successful auction and it is unclear as to when these investments will regain their liquidity.
+The Company's Level 3 assets consist entirely of auction-rate securities.
+The market for auction-rate securities, which are generally issued by municipalities with interest rates that reset through a Dutch auction every 7 to 35 days, became illiquid earlier in 2008.
+As of September 30, 2008, the Company's investment portfolio included \$36.8 million, net of temporary impairment charges of \$2.0 million, in auction-rate securities backed by municipal bonds and government-backed student loans, which the Company has classified as long-term investments.
+As of September 30, 2008, \$38.8 million, the face value of the Company's auction-rate security investments, have failed to reset through successful auctions and it is unclear as to when these investments will regain their liquidity.
 The underlying maturity of these auction-rate securities is up to 30 years and the underlying credit quality of these instruments in which the Company has invested remains AAA rated.

-To value the auction-rate securities, the discounted cash flow model used the following assumptions:
+To value the auction-rate securities at September 30, 2008, the discounted cash flow model used the following assumptions:

-- two-year time to liquidity; - discount rate of approximately 5.0%, which includes the 2-year LIBOR rate, the cost of debt and a liquidity risk premium; and - cash flows of approximately 4.3% over the period in which these securities are not liquid.
+- 18-month time to liquidity; - discount rate of approximately 7.3%, which includes the 2-year LIBOR rate, the cost of debt and a liquidity risk premium; and - cash flows of approximately 3.9%, which includes the 2-year treasury rate plus a penalty premium, over the period in which these securities are not liquid.